East Asian Languages and Cultures

 W-sections: for students of Chinese heritage or advanced beginners with Mandarin speaking ability but minimal reading and writing skills

-Advanced beginners or heritage students who can speak Mandarin are not accepted into the N sections.
+NOTE: Advanced beginners or heritage students who can speak Mandarin are not accepted into the N sections.

 N-sections: continuation of elementary N focusing on further development of listening, speaking, reading, and writing skills.

 W-sections: continuation of elementary W focusing on reading skills and written language.
 Open to students of Chinese heritage or those with good speaking skills in Chinese only.